agreement/CodeGra.de/docs/api.md

 spaces) (these are the different sort options) and each value should be prepended with either a `-` or a `+` meaning respectively sort descending and sort ascending.

+### Http methods

+Http methods should be used as the verb that can not be used in the URL.
+The possible http methods are:

+- **GET**: This method should be used to get something from the server.
+It should not have any side effects, so it should not alter the database for example.
+- **POST**: This method should create a new object within the given collection.
+  Once again the URL is used for filtering, for example a `POST` to `/api/v1/schools/5/teacher` should create a new teacher in the school with id 5.
+The content type should be `application/json` and the payload should be a valid JSON object.
+- **PUT**: This method should be used to update an existing object or create the object if it does not exist.
+Filtering should be done using the URL (please note that `/api/v1/schools/5/teacher` is not valid as this is not a single object), the content type `application/json` and the payload should be a valid JSON object.
+- **DELETE**: This method should be used to delete a object.
+The same rules apply as for the **PUT** method.
+- **PATCH**: This method is the same as the **PUT** method, however it will **NOT** create a new object if the object does not exist.

+Other Http methods may **NOT** be used.